jsenv/jsenv-template-pwa/docs/code_coverage/readme.md

 # Code coverage

-Code coverage shows which part of the source files code have been covered by the execution of test files.
+Code coverage shows which part of source code have been covered by execution of tests.

 You can get coverage locally on your machine.
 It is also integrated to GitHub using [Codecov](https://docs.codecov.io/docs/pull-request-comments).